Marie000/fcc-basic-algorithms-python/README.md

 + "the expected result"
 ```

+## Solutions

+I have included my solutions to each algorithm.
+They are not the only solution possible, and they are not necessarily the best solution.

 ## License

 I have included the license as found in the freeCodeCamp respository, which I assume is the proper thing to do.
 Feel free to correct me if there is any other credit I should give to the original material.